By James Eliot, Markets & Finance Editor

 The transition to replaceable batteries will have immediate repercussions in the tech space.
 Below are some relevant cases:

 Samsung’s Galaxy series has predominantly utilized non-removable batteries.
 The EU’s mandate now compels Samsung to rethink its engineering philosophy.
 In response, the company is expected to initiate R&D investments aimed at developing modular designs.
-The outcome could either transform their flagship products or risk losing market share as competitors adopt innovative approaches.
+The outcome could either transform their flagship products or risk losing market share as competitors adopt innovative approaches, similar to the strategies outlined in Berkshire Hathaway’s Cash-Powered Evolution: 5 Reasons It Matters Now. -

 The shift toward replaceable batteries is expected to invigorate the repair market significantly.
 Companies like iFixit are already set to benefit, with analysts estimating a 20% growth in repair services within two years of the directive’s enforcement.
-Consumers will be more inclined to repair devices rather than replace them entirely, transforming the economics of ownership.
+Consumers will be more inclined to repair devices rather than replace them entirely, transforming the economics of ownership, which aligns with the predictions made in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 Strategic Tools and Solutions for Tech Giants